cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 On successful creation, a `201` response code will be returned.
 A response header, `location`, will contain the URL within Cobalt's API of the new asset.

-The `Mutation-Check` header must be unique within a period of time or else the creation will be rejected with a `409` response code.
-This is to prevent accidental creation of duplicate assets by, for example, replaying a request.

 <aside class="success">
 Remember — you can only create an asset within the Org specified in the header.